Customizing stuartsierra/component

 started-component (own definition proposal)

-a started component is a collection of functions or procedures wich share some runtime state produced in component/start (possibly using other started components, also called dependencies)
+One example of started-component can be a webserver component listening on a specific port.
+As you can realise, once the server is started the port is assigned, then if you try to start again your server component using same port value you'll get a "java.net.BindException: Address already in use:"a started component is a collection of functions or procedures wich share some runtime state produced in component/start (possibly using other started components, also called dependencies)

 update-system: for everything and everywhere